Gabriel-RABHI/ActionBridge/README.md

 - **Jobs** (what background operations a service can perform), **JobStatus**, and **JobResult**.

 In such an architecture, at any given level, only the abstractions of the underlying components are visible, and external client components are unknown.
 The context is a space limited by its dependencies, public capabilities, and published artifacts.
 Each encapsulating component acts purely as a transformer (aggregating, rebuilding, composing) or a filter (passing data upward).
+This is compliant to actual DDD and Clean Architectures principles.
 This limited context provides the exact space where an AI Coding Agent can specialize in generating code using a significantly smaller context window and reduced reasoning effort.
-We believe this strict encapsulation is the necessary foundation for next-decade, large-scale LOB systems.

 _**NOTE:** Realizing this architectural vision requires fundamentally rethinking software design.
 Traditional technical foundations—persistence, database concepts, inter-service communication, and distributed state—must evolve to support this paradigm shift.

 _To natively support this model at scale, a groundbreaking high performance, distributed, and transactional .NET persistent memory technology is currently in development.
 By implementing an Entity Component System (ECS) backed by Event Sourcing (or Mutation Sourcing) specifically tailored for LOB software, this architecture entirely obsoletes traditional DBMS, ORMs, Message Brokers and integration tests._

 _The result is a codebase that is at least three times smaller than an average LOB solution.
 System complexity and unintended side effects may be reduced by an order of magnitude—a reduction tangibly measured by the lower LLM token consumption required to implement any given feature._
+## The Enhanced Legacy

-While ActionBridge is perfectly cohesive with this new fractal architectural model, it is entirely agnostic.
+While ActionBridge is perfectly cohesive with this new Cell based architectural model, it is entirely agnostic.
 It can be implemented in **any** legacy or modern project now to enhance the predictability and robustness of AI-generated code.
-## The Agentic Solution

-If you try to build a single AI Agent to handle all the specifications, rules, and technologies—while expecting it to understand both the macro-architecture and the micro-details of each **Cell**—its context window becomes overwhelmingly large.
+If you try to build a single AI Agent to handle all the specifications, rules, and technologies—while expecting it to understand both the macro-architecture and the micro-details of each component—its context window becomes overwhelmingly large.
 This context bloat induces "hallucinations" and paralyzes the model's reasoning capabilities.

 Furthermore, if you attempt a "one-shot" implementation using a traditional persistent Orchestrator-to-Worker swarm, the conversational memory for both agents grows indefinitely.
 As the chat history fills with dead ends and debugging loops, the AI's attention mechanism decays.
 This inevitably leads to massive, silent code collapse and insurmountable technical debt.

 ActionBridge abandons the persistent "chat" paradigm.
-Instead, it introduces a deterministic, file-system-driven state machine aligned with this fractal architecture:
+Instead, it introduces a deterministic, file-system-driven state machine aligned with any structured architecture:

 - **Hierarchical, Fractal Prompt Building:** To eliminate context bloat, ActionBridge contextualizes each task using recursive prompt aggregation.
 It reads from the agent's current file location up to the root of the project.
 This allows the LLM to discover only the most relevant, "need-to-know" local instructions—ensuring architectures, technologies, and business rules are injected exactly where they belong in the directory tree.